Skip to main content

 I love breakfast casserole.
 It is my favorite breakfast dish ever.
 But every time I tried to make it myself, I never could get it quite right.
 That was until my cousin shared her breakfast casserole recipe with me.
 It's delicious!
 Here's the recipe GF!
 4 slices of Udi's GF white sandwich bread 1 lb GF bulk sausage, browned and broken up (I use Ingles Markets Gluten Free Italian Bulk Sausage) 1 cup shredded cheese 6 eggs 2 cups milk Tear bread into pieces and place in bottom of baking dish.
 Sprinkle cooked sausage over bread.
 Sprinkle grated cheese over sausage.
 In a separate bowl, whisk eggs and milk together.
 Pour over bread, sausage, and cheese.
 Refrigerate.
 You could refrigerate overnight and cook for breakfast.
 I have also put this together in the morning, refrigerated it all day and cooked it for supper.
 Cook for 1 hr @350.
 (I usually cook it about 5 minutes longer, just keep an eye on it till it's done) Enjoy!

-Crustless Sausage Spinach Cheddar Quiche (Gluten Free Nut Free)
+Cranberry Congealed Salad (Gluten Free Nut Free)